Home

 KL2R Shack

-The Two Rivers Contest Club has earnest beginnings.
+The Two Rivers Contest Club had earnest beginnings.
 Rich Strand KL7RA operated a world-class multi-multi contest station from the very same location for decades.
 This is the very same building from which he had many successes.
-N1TX and the gang at KL2R are working now to make it a serious SO2R and multi-two station.
-In the past three years, we have operated primarily as multi-single and SO1R.
-Just in the nick of time (10/10/09), the C3 pointed at Europe is now at the 85-foot level, and the 40m dipole is at 100 feet.
-We have a full complement of antennas for 40-10 and SO2R and multi-two.
+N1TX and the gang at KL2R have worked since 2006 to make it a serious SO2R and multi-two station.
+We now have a full complement of antennas for 80-10 as well as SO2R and multi-two.

 Many of our contesters enjoy digital events, and you can hear N1TX and KL1JP pounding brass.
-The shack currently features two Yaesu FT-950s (one with DMU-2000), MicroKeyer II interfaces and Station Masters to control antenna and bandpass filter switching.
+The shack currently features Yaesu FT-950s with DMU-2000 as well as an FTdx5000MP, both with MicroKeyer II interfaces and Station Masters to control antenna and bandpass filter switching.
 An ACOM 1010 and an Alpha 89 are recent additions to cap off high power abilities.

 KL1SE & KL1Y

-Shack improvements have been a high priority in 2010.
+Shack improvements have been a high priority forever.
 Inside storage was minimized and operating space plus a workbench maximized.
+The mess ebbs back and forth.
 There's plenty to do inside at 40 below before additional antenna work begins in the spring.

 Wayne N1CKM